Contents

 Teams start sprint planning with good intentions and then drown in unexpected tasks until the sprint loses shape.

-A manager may be responsible for too many engineers, or project managers may introduce an extra process that creates overhead.
+Some bandwidth issues come from the structure around the engineering team, like a team lead or general manager being responsible for too many engineers, or project managers who may introduce an extra process that creates overhead.

 If priorities keep changing, engineers lose the ability to plan their work.